-Students in ADC are expected to design or create graphics to meet a client's specific commercial or promotional need.
+Students in ADC are expected to design and create visual solutions to meet a client's specific commercial or promotional need.
 Students are encouraged and expected to pursue post-secondary education upon completion of the program.
-The ADC course will prepare the students for self-employment (freelance) in areas such as design, illustration, and multimedia production just to name a few.
+The ADC course will prepare the students for self-employment (freelance) in areas such as design, illustration, photography, UI/UX design, and multimedia production just to name a few.